SCPF-Bot/SCPF-Bot.github.io/pages/revanced/home.md

 Note:

-All the patches that is <del>crossed out</del> in the patch list are the patches that isn't applied in the patching process or currently work in progress.
+All the patches that are <del>crossed out</del> in the patch list are the patches that isn't applied in the patching process or currently are work in progress.

 #### `YouTube`
 - Always repeats the playing video again.